A massive winter storm is sweeping across the U.S., making holiday travel dangerous

 The cold front has moved so swiftly that temperatures across the Rocky Mountains plunged at record paces.
 On Wednesday night in Cheyenne, Wyo., the temperature dropped more than 30 degrees in just nine minutes.

-Governors in Georgia, Kentucky, North Carolina and Wyoming declared states of emergency.
+Governors in Georgia, Kansas, Kentucky, North Carolina, Oklahoma, West Virginia and Wyoming declared states of emergency.
 In Indiana, Colorado and Missouri, governors activated the National Guard.

 In Texas, where a 2021 winter storm overwhelmed the state's power grid and ultimately killed more than 200 people, officials said they expected the grid would hold up as forecasts called for cold weather but little precipitation.